 Electronic Filing with the Court

-Pursuant to Code of Civil Procedure § 1010.6(g), documents filed by represented parties in all unlimited civil actions must be filed electronically unless the Court excuses parties from doing so.
+Pursuant to Code of Civil Procedure § 1010.6(g), documents filed by represented parties in all civil, family law, and probate actions must be filed electronically unless the Court excuses parties from doing so.
 Although not required, self-represented parties are encouraged to participate in electronic filing and service.
-Parties may file documents electronically in all types of cases other than criminal or juvenile.
-No electronic filing is permitted for criminal or juvenile cases.

 The Court requests that electronic filing of documents be effected using a fully searchable .pdf file and include electronic bookmarks to each heading, subheading and component (including the table of contents, table of authorities, petition, verification, points and authorities, declaration, and proof of service if included within the petition), and to the first page of each exhibit or attachment, if any; that each bookmark to an exhibit or attachment include the letter or number of the exhibit or attachment and a description of the exhibit or attachment.
 The Court also requests that if exhibits or attachments are submitted in multi-part electronic files, each separate file have its own table or index of the contents of the file.
 The Court anticipates these requests will become mandatory at a future date.